 - Keep in touch with your attorney.
 If you are required to continue meeting with this vocational rehabilitation counselor, keep in touch with your attorney about your meetings, job offers, and any vocational rehabilitation program offered.
 He can give you advice on whether you should accept a job offer and what to do if the rehabilitation program being suggested is not one that meets your needs.

 - Return to work when you can.
 While you should not jeopardize your health by returning to your job too early, you want to resume working as soon as possible.
 You will make more income by working, which can help your mental outlook and your family as well as your overall financial situation.
 In addition, you strengthen your workers’ compensation claim by showing that you returned to working as soon as you could.

-If you filed a workers’ compensation claim that was denied by your employer, the experienced legal team at Christopher J. Hudson, LLC, is here to help you fight for the benefits you deserve.
+If you filed a workers’ compensation claim that was denied by your employer, the experienced legal team at Chris Hudson & Associates is here to help you fight for the benefits you deserve.
 Contact us online or call us directly at 888.795.6261 to start an online chat to schedule your free case evaluation.